 Benefits of a Free, Lifetime Membership in Americans All and Storytelling for Students

 To register, students need to create a “New User Account,” which will set up a personalized “Welcome Back” page containing links to all program functions and benefits.
-We only need your name, email address and Zip Code.
-If privacy is an issue, insert your initials, rather than your full names, in the “Name*” fields.
+We only need your name, email address, and Zip Code.
+If privacy is an issue, insert your initials, rather than your full name, in the “Name*” fields.
 That data will be used on your membership card.
-Internally, we only identify our members by their email address.
+Internally, we only identify our members by their email addresses.
 The Zip Code will enable us to know how many members are registered in each geographic area.
 Importantly, we do not share or publish contact information or store credit card information.

-- Creating and publishing a story about themselves helps students develop skills in critical thinking, communicating, researching and, especially, writing—skills needed to help ensure their success in postsecondary institutions and/or the workforce.
+- Creating and publishing a story about themselves helps students develop skills in critical thinking, communicating, researching, and especially, writing—skills needed to help ensure their success in postsecondary institutions and/or the workforce.

 - Intergenerational knowledge of one’s family history is associated with positive mental health, wholeness, well-being and a sense of belonging.
 In today’s polarized, socially segregated, and increasingly diverse America, investments in belonging are more urgent than ever.
 When one belongs, they feel emotionally connected, welcomed, included, and satisfied in their relationships.

-- Storytelling can also be a wonderful bonding experience that builds empathy, compassion and understanding.
+- Storytelling can also be a wonderful bonding experience that builds empathy, compassion, and understanding.
 By helping others less skilled in the art of writing and the use of technology to incorporate images and recordings into their legacy stories, a student can earn service-learning credits.